clearlinux/clear-linux-documentation/source/clear-linux/guides/tooling/security.rst

 system to leverage the latest features from the upstream Linux kernel, including security fixes.

-Automated efective updating
+Automated effective updating
 ============================

 |CL| is incrementally updated multiple times per day.

-This `Rolling release`_ model allows |CL| to consume the latest security fixes of software packages as soon as they become available.
+This `rolling release`_ model allows |CL| to consume the latest security fixes of software packages as soon as they become available.
 There is no waiting for major or minor releases on |CL|.